TIW-2016-17/tiwlabs/lab7/README.md

     }

     /**
-     * Usado cuando es un WAR
+     * Used when is a WAR
      */
     @Override
     protected SpringApplicationBuilder configure(SpringApplicationBuilder builder) {